Skip to content

 The question which then arises is what is the tax treatment for limited companies which have electric car charging points?

-The good news is that there is tax which can potentially be reclaimed by the limited company.
+The good news is that there is Corporation tax which can potentially be reclaimed by the limited company.

 1 What Charging Point Installation Costs are Claimable?